valiktor/valiktor/README.md

 To create a custom constraint, it's necessary to implement the interface `org.valiktor.Constraint`, which has these properties:

 * `name`: specifies the name of the constraint, the default value is the class name, e.g.: `Between`.
-* `messageBundle`: specifies the base name of the default message properties file, the default value is `org/valiktor/messages`.
+* `messageBundle`: specifies the base name of the default message property file, the default value is `org/valiktor/messages`.
-* `messageKey`: specifies the name of the key in the message properties file, the default value is the qualified class name plus `message` suffix, e.g.: `org.valiktor.constraints.Between.message`.
+* `messageKey`: specifies the name of the key in the message property file, the default value is the qualified class name plus `message` suffix, e.g.: `org.valiktor.constraints.Between.message`.
-* `messageParams`: specifies a `Map<String, *>` containing the parameters to be replaced in the message, the default value is all class properties, obtained through reflection.
+* `messageParams`: specifies a `Map<String, *>` containing the parameters to be replaced in the message, the default values are all class properties, obtained through reflection.

 For example: